technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 03/Lab03.md

     ![](./media/pic10.png)

-    >[!Note] **Note:** If you do not have the Authenticator app in your phone, to download the authenticator app and then continue with the next steps.
+    >[!Note] **Note:** If you do not have the Authenticator app in your phone, download the authenticator app on your phone and then continue with the next steps.

 13. Click on **Next** on the **Keep your account secure** screen.